ttntm/ttntm/src/now.md

 A public reminder of what I'm (supposed to be...) doing now.

-**Last updated:** May 2nd 2021
+**Last updated:** Aug.
+1st 2021

 ## Projects and Writing

 - Rewrite {% ext "recept0r", "https://recept0r.com" %} using Vue 3 and TypeScript.
   Wanted to do that earlier, but had to postpone it due to waiting for some dependencies to update first.
-- Write an article about securing serverless functions
 - Write an article about using `vue-router` to build a menu
+- Some volunteering for a privacy focused NGO

 ## Reading

+- Start: "Permanent Record" by Edward Snowden
-- Start with {% ext "TypeScript in 50 Lessons", "https://typescript-book.com" %}
+- Finish: {% ext "TypeScript in 50 Lessons", "https://typescript-book.com" %}
-- "Permanent Record" by Edward Snowden

 ## Other

 **Playing**:
-  - Start: Days Gone, Titanfall 2
+  - Start: Inside
-  - Finish: Elex
+  - Finish: Disco Elysium

-**Watching**: The Mandalorian (Season 2)
+**Watching**:
+  - Pig
+  - Rick & Morty (Season 5)

 **Misc:**

-- Get an OBD adapter and take care of some car coding
-- Try and get the cat accustomed to a bit more car travel and a garden
-- Upgrade the grill for BBQ season
-- Get lucky and pull the trigger on a PS5
+- Figure out what to do with a fun TLD I bought last month
 - Walk/cycle/swim/... => move more

 <div class="hr shadow mb1"></div>